pdxparrot/assets/SETUP.md

   * Attach each audio source to an audio source on the AudioManager component
 * CinematicsManager
   * Create an empty Prefab and add the CinematicsManager component to it
-  * Create a CinematicsData in Data/Data and attach it to the manager
 * DebugMenuManager
   * Create an empty Prefab and add the DebugMenuManager component to it
 * DialogueManager
   * Create an empty Prefab and add the DialogueManager component to it
-  * Create a DialogueData in Data/Data and attach it to the manager
 * EffectsManager
   * Create an empty Prefab and add the EffectsManager component to it
 * EngineManager